- Peter Abrahams, 1919-2017

 "It will consist of at least 5,000 pages, digitised and presented as academically rigorous clusters of material, and will electronically publish two of her books currently out of print.
 This resource will be freely accessible worldwide, accompanied by a website with secondary material including conference items and short academic essays about First’s life and work."

 The complete online book about South African women's lives and their struggle against apartheid.
-Originally published in 1978 and revised in 1985.

 - Gandhi-Luthuli Documentation Centre, University of KwaZulu-Natal at Westville, South Africa